MahApps/IconPacks.Avalonia/README.md

 </div>

-This `IconPacks` library contains controls, markup extensions and converters to use these awesome icons in a simple way.
+The `IconPacks` packages contains controls, markup extensions and converters to use these awesome icons with your [Avalonia](https://avaloniaui.net/) applications in a simple way.

-The same icons are also available for `WPF` and `UWP` at [MahApps.Metro.IconPacks](https://github.com/MahApps/MahApps.Metro.IconPacks) which makes your `WPF` and `UWP` applications nicer.
+The same icons are also available for `WPF` and `UWP` with the [MahApps.Metro.IconPacks](https://github.com/MahApps/MahApps.Metro.IconPacks) packages which makes your `WPF` and `UWP` applications nicer.

 | Icon collection | Version | &#8721; | NuGet |
 |---|--:|--:|:--|